COP3530/CanvasQuizToPDF/README.md

 ## quiz2pdf.py

-### Newly adapted version for COP3530
-Run the command `python3 quiz2pdf.py -t [API_KEY_TOKEN] -c [COURSE_ID] -q [QUIZ_ID] --template-only` to produce the html and the corresponding pdf.

-The script will filter out the questions that are in a question group with pick_count = 0.

-The css styling for the questions are styled similar to that of canvas.
-* Multiple answer question: empty square
-* Multiple choice question: empty circle

-### Old Version
 This is a script that converts a Canvas quiz to a PDF suitable for Gradescope.
 In addition to the `-t/-f`, `-c` and `-q` arguments listed above, it also receives the following arguments, all optional: